goldfirere/singletons/README.md

 working on integer literals can be promoted by rewriting them to use `Nat`.
 Since `Nat` does not exist at the term level it will only be possible to use the promoted definition, but not the original, term-level one.

+This is the same line of reasoning that forbids the use of `Nat` or `Symbol` in datatype definitions.

 Support for `*`
 ---------------